lgirma/boost-forms/boost-web-forms/README.md

 # Boost-Web Forms

 ### What is it?
-An opinionated tiny (~3 kb) form generator for javascript objects.
+An opinionated small form generator library for javascript objects.

 It basically turns this object: